Mitsubishi Outlander Sport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Mitsubishi Outlander Sport are $1,142 a year including full coverage.
-Comprehensive costs on average $218, collision insurance costs $400, and liability costs $388.
-A liability-only policy costs as little as $434 a year, and high-risk insurance costs around $2,476.
-Teen drivers cost the most to insure at up to $4,358 a year.
+The average insurance rates for a Mitsubishi Outlander Sport are $1,142 a year for full coverage insurance.
+Comprehensive insurance costs around $218, collision costs $400, and liability is $388.
+Liability-only coverage costs around $434 a year, with high-risk coverage costing $2,476 or more.
+Teenage drivers cost the most to insure at $4,358 a year or more.

 Average premium for full coverage: $1,142

-Rates are based on $500 policy deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for all Outlander Sport models.
+Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all 50 states and for all Outlander Sport models.

 Price Range Variability

-For the normal driver, Mitsubishi Outlander Sport insurance rates range from as low as $434 for just the minimum liability insurance to the much higher price of $2,476 for a driver that may need high-risk insurance.
+For a 40-year-old driver, Mitsubishi Outlander Sport insurance rates go from the low end price of $434 for your basic liability-only policy to the much higher price of $2,476 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-The examples above highlight why everyone should compare rates based on a specific location and risk profile, instead of making a decision based on price averages.
+The examples above illustrate why everyone should compare rates quotes for a specific zip code, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.